How Food Affects Mental Health: Science-Backed Guide (2026)

 - Gut bacteria can be disturbed by poor diet, chronic stress, and antibiotics overuse and cause brain fog, irritability and low mood.

-- It is important to keep gut health diet-wise hence important in emotional well-being.
+- It is important to keep gut health hence important in emotional well-being.

 Effects of the Modern Diet on Mental Health.